dm3-org/dm3-spec/specification/message-transport-protocol.md

 The encryption envelop contains the following data:

 * **Version:** the protocol version of **dm3**.
 This is 'v1'.
-* **Message:** the encrypted message (Message Data Structure), if it is a private peer-2-peer message.
+* **Message:** the encrypted message (Message Data Structure) if it is a private peer-2-peer message.
 It is unencrypted text if it is a public message (without receiver).
 * **Delivery Information:** a data struct with the delivery information needed by the delivery service (message meta data).
 * **Postmark:** a data struct with the information of the delivery status.
 It is added by the delivery service and is encrypted with the public key of the receiver.